 THE RUIN in a Modern English Translation

-with an Analysis of Theme, Genre, Plot, etc.
+with a Summary and Analysis of Theme, Genre, Plot, etc.

 "The Ruin" is one of the great poems of English antiquity.
 This

 modern English translation of one of the very best Old English/Anglo-Saxon poems